jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 * Never share any data between tenants, unless explicitly authorized by each tenant.
 Privacy is paramount.
 * Each tenant will likely want to customize the software running with their tenancy.
 Sometimes, this is just branding (fonts, colors, logos etc.), other times, it is the rules and configuration of the software.
 * Tenants will likely want to give access to their tenancy to people inside and outside their company.
 Some individuals (i.e., consultants) will have access to more than one tenancy at any time, regardless of whether they work for the company in the tenancy or for companies/independent bodies outside that company.
-* Physical partitioning of data is an important solution in a global SaaS solution.
+* Physical partitioning of data (called "sharding") is an important solution in a global SaaS solution.

 ## Implementation